dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

         the mind. when the mind expands, provoking an unexpected reevaluation, this can only happen so many times.
-    - if it is possible to psychologically process someone else, so that they are mentally capable of falling in love, is it possible to reconfigure one's own psychology for the same purpose?
+    - if it is possible to psychologically process someone else, so that they are mentally capable of falling in lov, is eit possible to reconfigure one's own psychology for the same purpose?

 ![that girl from bahamut]()